rramoscabral/AZ-104---Training---Microsoft-Azure-Administrator/AZ104_SampleQuestions_20220126.md

 Which two types of groups should you use?
 Each correct presents a complete solution.

-1. a security group that uses the dynamic membership type
+1. :heavy_check_mark: a security group that uses the dynamic membership type
-1. a Microsoft 365 group that uses the dynamic membership type
+1. :heavy_check_mark: a Microsoft 365 group that uses the dynamic membership type
 1. a distribution group that uses the dynamic membership type
 1. a security group that uses the assigned membership type
 1. a Microsoft 365 group that uses the assigned membership type